 10. Enjoy al fresco dining at Espanola Way

-Walking down Espanola Way will make you feel like you have been transported to a historic foodie village.
+Walking down Espanola Way will make you feel like you have been transported to a historic Mediterranean foodie village.

 🌸 What to See: Twinkling lights, pink stucco buildings, and colorful awnings make this a photographer’s dream.
 Espanola Way is one of the most charming neighborhoods in South Beach.